flavio-fernandes/iotMqttGizmo/README.md

 # iotMqttAttic

-Reference Iot project using platformio.org woth OTA on cheap ESP with DHT22 for sending temperature via MQTT
+Reference Iot project using platformio.org with OTA on cheap ESP with DHT22 for sending temperature via MQTT

+TO BE CONTINUED...